 A psychotic patient can be violent and the families fear not only for their lives but also for the lives of others.
-Imagine if the psychotic man hurts or kills somebody and his family has to pay the Dia/compensation which many families cannot afford.The cost of the Elaj is also high for most families but I have seen that the money comes mostly from the Diaspora.
+Imagine if the psychotic man hurts or kills somebody and his family has to pay the Dia/compensation which many families cannot afford.The cost of the Elaj is also high for most families but I know that most of the money comes from the Diaspora.

 What I would like to discuss in this article is:

 1. How can the psychiatric services be organized in the Somali spoken territories?

 2.What can be done to reduce the frequency of destructive behaviour and psychological problems in the Somali communities in the Diaspora?

 I do not claim that I have the right answers but I would like to share my experience and hope to raise a debate.

 1.Organization of psychiatric services .

 Mandhaye Mental Health Center in Burco had only 15 beds in the in-patent unit: 5 for women and 10 for men.The out-patient unit had a very large number of patients and the services were based on a community psychiatry model meaning that the mentally ill that are chained at home or to a tree in the bush could get homevisit from the center and treated right where they lived.
 A similar model was implemented by Dr. Yakoub Aw Adan with success in Borama.

 The philosophy of this model is that you can reach a larger amount of patients than having large and expensive in-patient wards that demand a lot of staff.
 And by visiting the patient at home the professionals have the possibility of meeting with the family of the patient and give them information about mental illness and treatment (psycoeducation).